Serbians go to polls to pick president, parliament amid Ukraine war | Politics

 - Serbia

-Voting for Serbia's estimated 6.5 million electorate opens at 0500 GMT and closes at 1800 GMT.
 Polls show Vucic, a conservative, on course to win in the first round, ahead of Zdravko Ponos, a retired army general who is the candidate for the pro-European and centrist Alliance for Victory coalition.
+"I expect Vucic to win.
+He has proven to be capable of running the country," Zorica Jovanovic, a pensioner told Reuters after casting the ballot.
+"If it were not for him we would not have had enough COVID-19 vaccines."

 A poll by Faktor Plus pollster published in the Blic daily on Wednesday saw the SNS winning with 53.6% of the vote.
-The Alliance for Victory was second with 13.7 % and Vucic's coalition partner, the Socialists, third with 10.2%.
+The Alliance for Victory was second with 13.7% and Vucic's coalition partner, the Socialists, third with 10.2%.
 A grouping of environmentalists would get 4.7% of votes, above the 3% threshold required to win seats in parliament, the poll showed.
-The opposition largely boycotted a parliamentary election last year, allowing SNS and its allies to secure 188 seats in the 250-seat parliament.
+The opposition largely boycotted a parliamentary election in 2020, allowing SNS and its allies to secure 188 seats in the 250-seat parliament.

+"There is always hope that elections will bring a change," Ferik, who declined to give his last name, said after voting early in the morning.
+SHADOW OF WAR

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)